TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 Vravron -- Archaeological Sites:

-Archaeological Museum Of Brauron -- Hellenic Ministry Of Culture: Ticket and hours information.
+Archaeological Museum Of Brauron -- Hellenic Ministry Of Culture:

-Perseus Site -- Rhamnous:
+Perseus Site -- Rhamnous

-Day 3-5: Thebes
+Day 3-6: Thebes (3 nights)

 Itinerary: